MarkMallari16/mallari-s-poultry-supply-point-of-sale-with-inventory-system-react-ts-supabase/README.md

 🗄️ Supabase – Backend as a service (database, authentication, APIs)

-🎨 TailwindCSS / ShadCN UI – Clean and responsive UI components
+🎨 TailwindCSS – Clean and responsive UI components

 ✨ Features